lumigo-io/opentelemetry-java-distro/README.md

   * `LUMIGO_FILTER_HTTP_ENDPOINTS_REGEX_CLIENT` applies the filter to client spans only.
 Matching is performed against the following attributes on a span: `url.full`, and `http.url`[^2].
 * `LUMIGO_ENABLE_LOGS=true`: Turns on the logging instrumentation to capture log-records, for logging libraries that support open-telemetry (e.g. Logback).
 By default, the logging instrumentation is disabled.
 * `LUMIGO_ENABLE_TRACES=true`: Turns on the tracing instrumentation.
 By default, the tracing instrumentation is enabled.
+* `LUMIGO_REDUCED_MONGO_INSTRUMENTATION=true`: Reduces the amount of data collected by the MongoDB instrumentation, such as not collecting the `db.operation` attribute `isMaster`.
+By default, the MongoDB instrumentation reduces the amount of data collected.

 For more configuration options, see the [Upstream Agent Configuration](https://opentelemetry.io/docs/instrumentation/java/automatic/agent-config/).